bhushan-zade/Neural-Style-Transfer/README.md

 TensorFlow Hub is a collection of trained machine learning models that you can use with ease.
 TensorFlow’s official description for the Hub is as follows:

-    1.TensorFlow Hub is a repository of trained machine learning models ready for fine-tuning and deployable anywhere.
+    TensorFlow Hub is a repository of trained machine learning models ready for fine-tuning and deployable anywhere.
 Reuse trained models like BERT and Faster R-CNN with just a few lines of code.
     2.Web Scraping Segment
     3.Web Development & Deployment Segment